bcbi/PredictMD.jl/CONTRIBUTING.md

 ## 1. Required tools

-You need to configure the following:
+You need to have a Github account.
+You also need to have the following tools installed and configured:
-- GitHub account
 - git
 - git-flow
 - GPG